Sanix-Darker/sanixdk.xyz/content/blogs/getting-seniority-equals-getting-dumber.md

 With AI:   All previous metrics ÷ Math.random()
 ```

 The more senior you get, the more you realize every technical decision is just choosing which flavor of future regret you prefer.
-And now with AI, we're not even choosing anymore - we're letting the machines choose their own regrets and hoping they align with ours.
+And now with AI, we're not even choosing anymore, we're letting the machines choose their own regrets and hoping they align with ours.

 ## PLOT TWIST: YOU DON'T ACTUALLY NEED THIS PAIN

-Here's the thing though - and this is important - **most developers don't need to understand everything, and that's perfectly fine**.
+Here's the thing though, and this is important, **most developers don't need to understand everything, and that's perfectly fine**.

 Python doesn't ask you about cache lines.
 PHP doesn't care if you know what a memory fence is.
 JavaScript was literally created in 10 days, do you think it wants you to suffer?
 These languages exist specifically so you DON'T have to think about whether your struct is aligned to a 64-byte boundary for optimal cache performance.